 Cornwall has some of the most beautiful places in Britain, from the wild coasts near Land’s End to the gentle countryside of the Roseland.
-The natural beauty of the Cornish landscape, together with its pretty fishing villages and dramatic engine houses, makes it the perfect place to get those Instagram pictures.
+The natural beauty of the Cornish landscape, together with its pretty fishing villages and dramatic engine houses, makes it the perfect place to get those eye-catching Instagram pictures.

 Here are some of our favourite Instagram spots in Cornwall.

 We’ll start close to The Cornwall and the romantic Lost Gardens of Heligan near St Austell.
 Discovered hiding behind decades’ growth of brambles and weeds, these elegant subtropical gardens were reclaimed from nature by a massive restoration effort.
 There are now over 200 acres to explore.

 Best photo ops include the Giant’s Head and the Mud Maid, the palatial greenhouses and the staggeringly massive leaves in the jungle garden.

 With its white sand and turquoise sea, Kynance Cove on The Lizard Peninsula features in many “This can’t really be Britain!” photographs.
 Its Caribbean feel is balanced by the mighty cliffs and sea stacks around the cove, which contain the beautiful serpentinite rock that’s found only on The Lizard.

 Pick a quiet day if possible – this beautiful beach gets very busy.
 After you’ve captured your “doesn’t it look tropical” shot, drive further down the peninsula to Lizard village, where Ann’s famous pasties and the Lizard lighthouse await.

 The famous biomes at the Eden Project make the classic “we’re in Cornwall” shot.
 Eden is a wonderful place to visit at any time of year, with a blend of indoor and outdoor attractions, and no shortage of stunning plants to photograph.